6th Grade Social Studies: Complete Curriculum of Sixth Grade Social Studies

 Sixth Grade Social Studies is taught to the National Council for the Social Studies (U.S.) standards, covering world history, geography, economics, and global connections.
 Learners will explore the continents and regions, major countries and empires past and present, migration patterns, world religions, and cultures.
 Learners will have two journal writing prompts each week, and will also write a research paper.
 Research paper writing will be scaffold throughout the semester and will continue learning from fifth grade social studies about reputable sources, citing sources, making an outline, and drafting, proof reading, and editing the final paper.

 Homework OfferedThere is daily homework to be completed outside of class time.
 Homework includes reading and writing assignments, as well as worksheets and other learning projects.
-There is also a final research paper that includes scaffold assignments throughout the 20-week course.
+There is also a final research paper that includes scaffolded assignments throughout the course.

 1 file available upon enrollmentI will provide PDF readers for materials covered.